duriah/BiodiversityLightAndEcoForecasts/Data/3_ForecastsResults/metadata.md

     - `light_treatment`: light conditions applied (constant or decreasing)
     - `Target`: the forecasted target (i.e. taxa, community biomass or oxygen)
     - `RMSE`: The root mean square error
+    - `RMSE_BackT:` The root mean square error based on the back-transformed forecasts
     - `k`: the number of views used in the multiview EDM forecast
     - `E`: the embedding dimension used in simplex and multiview EDM
     - `actual_predictors`: the effectively used predictors in the multiview EDM forecasts